NearNodeFlash/nnf-integration-test/README.md

 system.

-`nnf-integation-test` does not run workflows through `flux` and is intended to provide a deeper level of testing since it can easily retrieve NNF resources in kubernetes.
-By default, **this test will use all avaialable computes/rabbits in the system configuration**.
+`nnf-integation-test` does not run workflows through `flux` and is intended to provide a deeper level of testing, since it can easily retrieve NNF resources in kubernetes.
+By default, **this test uses all available computes/rabbits in the system configuration**.
 It is best for smaller systems to do localized testing.

 NNF test infrastructure and individualized tests reside in the [/internal](./internal/) directory.